I Hate You, Don’t Leave Me: Attachment Disorders To Watch Out For

 I Hate You, Don't Leave Me: Understanding the Borderline Personality Disorder

 You can get a bit more insight into the conundrum of borderline personality disorder by reading the "I Hate You — Don’t Leave Me” book written by Dr. Jerold J. Kreisman and Hal Straus.
 This is an excellent book for someone trying to understand the complicated relationship of loving someone with a borderline personality disorder.
 They give you some tips on how to tell whether you or your loved one has a borderline personality disorder, what you can do to defuse the situations that arise, and where to go when you need help.
+This book by Dr. Jerold J. Kreisman and Hal Strauss can be incredibly helpful for understanding the borderline personality.
 The following is an excerpt from the book:

 "For many [people with] borderline, 'out of sight, out of mind' is an excruciatingly real truism.
 Panic sets in when [they are] separated from a loved one because the separation feels permanent," says Jerold J. Kreisman, "Although the [person] may not be consciously aware of this dilemma, [they] frequently place a friend or relation in a no-win situation in which the other person is condemned no matter which way [they] go.”